Info & FAQ

 RESPECT FOR NATURE

-• We visit a protected wilderness area.
-Behave respectfully towards nature – do not litter.
+• We are visiting a protected wilderness area.
+Be respectful of nature – don’t litter.

 • Feeding animals is strictly prohibited!

-• Speak quietly.
-Loud talking and noise scare animals away.
+• Talk very silently, whispering is recommended.
+Loud speech and noise scare animals away.

 • Do not use flash when taking photos.